DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Results

-The DFT results for 2H-AgNiO$_2$ indicate rather weak effects of U on the system.
-In contrast, the DMC total energy varies significantly with U as the the DMC total energy is minimized with respect to U. In order to further accurately assess the electronic properties of 2H-AgNiO$_2$, we performed DMC calculations of AgNiO$_2$ using a PBE+U trial wavefunction with the optimal value of U. We estimated the cohesive energy of AgNiO$_2$ by computing $E(AgNiO_{2})-E(Ag)-E(Ni)-2E(O)$, where $E(AgNiO_{2})$, $E(Ag)$, $E(Ni)$, $E(O)$ are the DMC total energy of AgNiO$_2$ and that of atomic Ag, Ni, and O, respectively.
-The computed DMC AgNiO$_2$ cohesive energy with full incorporation of the finite-size analysis is 14.23(3)~eV/f.u., which is significantly smaller than the PBE and PBE+U results of 21.23~eV/f.u. and 20.24~eV/f.u., respectively.
-Although experimental values of the AgNiO$_2$ cohesive energy are not available to the best of our knowledge, the large differences in cohesive energy clearly shows a large discrepancy between the DMC, DFT, and DFT+U schemes in dealing with the electronic structure of AgNiO$_2$.
+In order to further accurately assess the electronic properties of 2H-AgNiO$_2$, we performed DMC calculations of AgNiO$_2$ using a PBE+U trial wavefunction with the optimal value of U. We estimated the cohesive energy of AgNiO$_2$ by computing $E(AgNiO_{2})-E(Ag)-E(Ni)-2E(O)$, where $E(AgNiO_{2})$, $E(Ag)$, $E(Ni)$, $E(O)$ are the DMC total energy of AgNiO$_2$ and that of atomic Ag, Ni, and O, respectively.
+The computed DMC AgNiO$_2$ cohesive energy with full incorporation of the finite-size analysis is 14.23(3)~eV/f.u., which is significantly smaller than the PBE result of 15.21~eV/f.u. but consistent with PBE+U one of 14.21~eV/f.u.. {Significantly larger PBE cohesive energy than DMC seems to be related with overestimation of NiO cohesive energy compared to corresponding experimental result within PBE functionals.\cite{shin17} Although experimental values of the AgNiO$_2$ cohesive energy are not available to the best of our knowledge, the large differences in cohesive energy clearly shows a large discrepancy between the DMC, DFT, and DFT+U schemes in dealing with the electronic structure of AgNiO$_2$.
 The charge density difference between DMC and PBE+U, $\rho({\rm DMC})-\rho({\rm PBE+U})$, shows a charge density accumulation on Ni-O complexes in DMC relative to PBE+U, somewhat similar to the charge density difference $\rho({\rm PBE+U}) - \rho({\rm PBE})$, but the charge accumulation in $\rho({\rm DMC})-\rho({\rm PBE+U})$ is concentrated on specific Ni-O pairs in the $yz$ plane, while density difference $\rho({\rm PBE+U}) - \rho({\rm PBE})$ is more spread out over the entire NiO$_6$ layer.
-From this anisotropic density accumulation in DMC relative to PBE+U, we suspect there is a similar symmetry-breaking in the Ni-O bonds to twa already seen in DMC studies of NiO and HfO$_2$.\cite{shin17,chimata19} In Fig.~\ref{fig:DMC_density}(b), we see strong spin accumulation and depletion only on the AFM Ni sites.
+From this anisotropic density accumulation in DMC relative to PBE+U, we suspect there is a similar symmetry-breaking in the Ni-O bonds to that already seen in DMC studies of NiO and HfO$_2$.~\cite{shin17,chimata19} In Fig.~\ref{fig:AgNiO2_density}(d) and (f), we see strong spin accumulation and depletion only on the AFM Ni sites.
 This tells us that magnetic moment on the Ni sites is significantly underestimated in both PBE and PBE+U compared to DMC.
 In order to compare the DMC and DFT magnetic moments, we computed the magnetic moments on Ni sites as function of U. Figure~\ref{fig:DMC_mag} shows that the DFT magnetic moment increases monotonically on the AFM Ni sites Ni2 as U increases.
 However, even at large values of U, up to 6~eV where PBE+U magnetic moment shows the largest value, the PBE+U moment is still smaller than DMC magnetic moment.
-The estimated DMC magnetic moment on the AFM Ni sites is 1.81(1)~$\mu_{B}$, which is in excellent agreement with the effective magnetic moment of 1.88~$\mu_{B}$ obtained by a Curie-Weiss fit.\cite{sorgel05} From this analysis, we conclude that the Hubbard U significantly affects the bandgap and magnetic moment of 2H-AgNiO$_2$, and the addition of a Hubbard U is necessary in order to achieve reasonably accurate magnetic moment and charge density within DFT.
+The estimated DMC magnetic moment on the AFM Ni sites is 1.71(1)~$\mu_{B}$, which is slightly larger but in the good agreement with the reported local magnetization of Ni, 1.552(7) $\mu_{B}$.~\cite{wheeler09} We see that PBE+U magnetic moment shows empirically closest result with the experimental one in U $\sim$ 2 eV with 1.58 $\mu_{B}$ while PBE without U exhibits smaller value of 1.46 $\mu_{B}$.
+From this analysis, we conclude that the Hubbard U significantly affects the band gap and magnetic moment of 2H-AgNiO$_2$, and the addition of a Hubbard U is necessary in order to achieve reasonably accurate magnetic moment and charge density within DFT.